quii/learn-go-with-tests/arrays/readme.md

 It is important to question the value of your tests.
 It should not be a goal to have as many tests as possible, but rather to have as much *confidence* as possible in your code base.
 Having too many tests can turn in to a real problem and it just adds more overhead in maintenance.

 In our case, you can see that having two tests for this function is redundant.
-If it works for a slice of one size it's very likely it'll work for any size (within reason).
+If it works for a slice of one size it's very likely it'll work for a slice of any size (within reason).

 Go's built-in testing toolkit features a coverage tool, which can help identify areas of your code you have not covered.
 I do want to stress that having 100% coverage should not be your goal, it's just a tool to give you an idea of your coverage.
 If you have been strict with TDD it's quite likely you'll have close to 100% coverage anyway.